 The most used software testing practices that may turn a Challenger or a Follower into a Leader include common automated testing framework (3rd party or in-house), remotely accessible hardware test lab, and continuous integration with automated tests and reports for each build.

 Interestingly, on average, it is precisely these three practices that are least used by the survey respondents.

 It is common knowledge for any IT specialist that the relative cost of bugfixing increases dramatically as we move through the software development life cycle.
 But have you ever tried to figure out the exact cost of the errors to be fixed at the later project phases?
 Our survey results on this issue were truly shocking.

 That is why continuous testing matters.
-Not only does it help to deliver quality software solutions, but also it improves quality awareness and builds a quality culture within the company.
+Not only does it help to deliver quality software solutions, but also improve quality awareness and build quality culture within the company.

 Auriga’s Expertise in Embedded Software Testing

 Auriga provides customers with a full range of embedded testing services, including test development and optimization, test execution and reporting, test automation, fixing defects, consulting and providing support for end-users.

 According to Leonid Migunov, Testing expert at Auriga,